Meara Conway

 Meara Conway (Meer-a); is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in the 2020 Saskatchewan general election.
 She represents the electoral district of Regina Elphinstone-Centre as a member of the Saskatchewan New Democratic Party.

 Political career

 During the 2020 Saskatchewan election Conway came under fire from the Saskatchewan Party over social media comments made in 2018 that implied an opposition to the Alberta oil sands.
 Party leader Ryan Meili subsequently addressed the comments and affirmed NDP support for oil and gas, while recognizing the need to invest in renewables sources of energy.
 Conway reiterated that she is "very concerned about the impacts of climate change" and applauded the NDP's "balanced approach" which she said includes "investments into renewable energy that would create sustainable, well-paying jobs for energy sector workers."

 On November 4, 2020, Conway was named NDP critic for Social Services, Housing, Human Rights and Community-Based Organizations.

+As of June 22, 2024, she serves as the Official Opposition critic for Social Services, Housing, Community-Based Organizations, Childcare and Early Learning, Francophone Affairs, Ethics and Democracy, as well as the associate critic for Education.
+Conway also serves as the Deputy House Leader of the Official Opposition.